 - Has an impact horizon range from 2 months to more than 12 months.

-The individual or team would have been responsible for a Reward Project which demonstrates innovative and relevant reward practices that support the unique business environment and business strategy, and contributes towards the organisation’s objectives and success.
+The individual or team would have been responsible for a Reward Project which demonstrates innovative and relevant reward practices that support the unique business environment and business strategy and contributes towards the organisation’s objectives and success (financial or humanitarian).

 This award recognises organisations for the alignment of their remuneration reporting and disclosure, against the key principles of the King IVTM governance guidelines which exemplify fair, responsible and transparent policy and practice.

 The judging panel will evaluate nominations against the King IV principles, and the report worthy of an award will demonstrate the following:

 - Contextual setting to the remuneration report; background statement; demonstration of principles of remunerating fairly, responsibly and transparently;

 - Remuneration committee - Remit, activities, decisions & composition;

 - Remuneration philosophy - Summary of the philosophy and general principles applied;